National Allergy Helpline

 • Advice to see your general practitioner (GP) in the following day or two and information on how to make an appointment with an allergy specialist

-• You should also be given a personal adrenaline injector or a prescription for this medicine if there is a risk of having anaphylaxis again.
-If you are given a prescription, it is very important that you go to a pharmacy to get the adrenaline injector as soon as possible, preferably on the way home.
+• An adrenaline device or a prescription for this medicine if there is a risk of having anaphylaxis again.
+If you are given a prescription, it is very important that you go to a pharmacy to get the adrenaline device as soon as possible, preferably on the way home from hospital

-• Training on how to give an adrenaline injector if you do not know.
-This may be done at the pharmacy when you are getting your two adrenaline injectors.
+• Training on how to give the adrenaline device you have been prescribed.
+This should be done prior to discharge from hospital by medical or nursing staff.
+This may also be done at the pharmacy when you are getting your two adrenaline devices

 Clinical Care Standard